romululz/yt-dlp-music/README.md

 The script uses ```yt-dlp``` to download the audio and thumbnail, converts the audio to FLAC, then uses ```magick``` to crop the 16:9 thumbnail to a more cover-like 1:1 square.
 Finally, ```metaflac``` is used to embed the cropped image as album art into the FLAC file.

-Sometimes yt-dlp pauses on "[EmbedThumbnail]", just press enter if this happens.

 All music is downloaded to ~/Music/ to change this edit

 ```